-Math courses for the Fall 2020 semester will be held via the following three teaching styles
+Math courses for the Spring 2022 semester will be held via the following teaching styles

 Distance Learning (DL)